Former Kildare soldier and guardian of St Thérèse of Lisieux passes away

 Then, in 2015, he travelled to Rome to witness the canonisation of St Thérèse's parents.

-A former sergeant in the PDF, he told the newspaper the importance of St Thérèse's mythical appearances to soldiers in the First World War struck a chord with him.
+A former sergeant in the PDF, he told the newspaper that St Thérèse's mythical appearances to soldiers in the First World War struck a chord with him.

 He even claimed to have witnessed a miracle by a member of the Martin family.